magepeopleteam/ecab-taxi-booking-manager/readme.txt

 ###  Key Features
 ➡User-Friendly Interface: The plugin boasts a user-friendly interface that makes it easy for both administrators and customers to manage taxi bookings effortlessly.

-➡Real-Time Availability: Customers can check taxi availability in real time and book rides instantly.

 ➡Flexible Booking Options: Offer options for immediate pickups or pre-scheduled rides, providing customers with flexibility.